joakimk/testbot/README.markdown

 Setup
 ====

-    sudo gem install sequel sinatra sqlite3-ruby # For running the server sudo gem install httparty                    # For running the runner or requester
+    sudo gem install sequel sinatra sqlite3-ruby daemons # For running the server sudo gem install httparty daemons                    # For running the runner or requester

 Files
 ====

-    server.rb    <- The server that keeps track of testing jobs and results. runner.rb    <- The runner that you have on each computer that actually runs the testing jobs. requester.rb <- A sample implementation of a testing job-requester.
+    bin/testbot_server  <- The server that keeps track of testing jobs and results. bin/testbot_runner  <- The runner that you have on each computer that actually runs the testing jobs. lib/requester.rb    <- A sample implementation of a testing job-requester.

 Usage
 ====